polkadot-developers/polkadot-docs/infrastructure/general/setup-secure-wss.md

 ---
 title: Setup Secure WebSocket
-description: Instructions on setting up a secure socket for remote connections.
+description: Instructions on enabling SSL for your node and setting up a secure web socket proxy server using nginx for remote connections.
 ---